-All of my genealogy information is now available in the Genealogies section of FamilySearch.org and Ancestry.com.
+All of my genealogy information is now available in the Genealogies section of FamilySearch.org and in a public file on Ancestry.com.

 A written history in PDF format is at SPENCER complete.
 Please consider downloading it and sharing it with family because this site won’t always be here.